Lovegiver/ReactivePipeline/src/README.md.md

     static Pipeline createPipeline(String pipelineName, Set<Task> allTasks, WorkGroupOptimizer optimizer)

 With the second method, you'll have to define your own `Optimizer`.
 This means that you define you own logic to group Tasks into `WorkGroup`s.
+In order to define your own Optimizer, you'll have to implement the following Fu

 The existing default `Optimizer`'s logic is very basic and may be hugely improved and optimized (it is part of my To-Do list).